 Other Factors (Injuries, Weather, Changes)

-Remember that not all line moves are related to action.
+Remember, not all line moves are related to action.
 In baseball, you might see a line change if a starting pitcher gets scratched and someone else has to step in on short notice.
 In football, you might see a huge line move if snow and wind enter the forecast of a game that was previously supposed to be clear.
 In the NBA, you might see a big jump in a line if a head coach decides to rest his stars last minute (see: Gregg Popopvich).
-All of these are other examples of why a line might move.
-It’s your job to keep track of the news and determine why the lines are moving around.
+All of these are examples of why a line might move.
+It’s your job to keep track of the news and determine why the lines are moving.